 - Studies: Raila, et al. 2000; Riu, et al. 2014; Barber, et al. 2014; Grilo, et al. 2015.

-While liver oil, especially from fish, can be quite pricey, your local butcher’s shop is likely to have an affordable selection of beef or poultry livers when you’re in a pinch.
+While liver oil especially from fish can be quite pricey, your local butcher’s shop is likely to have an affordable selection of beef or poultry livers when you’re in a pinch.

 However, lightly cooking or even boiling it is also acceptable and recommended if your pet has never been given raw meat.

-Please note that liver is so rich in Vitamin A and other nutrients that it can cause adverse reactions in dogs if they’re given too much, including joint tenderness and swelling, and dehydration.
+Please note that the liver is so rich in Vitamin A and other nutrients that it can cause adverse reactions if given too much.
+This includes joint tenderness and swelling, and dehydration.